Nvidia’s Q3 revenues rise 57% to $4.73 billion as gaming and datacenters stay strong

 Analysts expected Nvidia to post earnings of $2.57 a share on revenue of $4.41 billion.

 During the quarter, Nvidia launched its 3000 series of GeForce RTX graphics cards with real-time ray tracing, helping the PC maintain its graphics competitiveness in the face of new gaming consoles from Microsoft and Sony.
 Our own Jeff Grubb said the new Nvidia graphics card was more exciting than the consoles.
+In an analyst call, CEO Jensen Huang said the company will continue to ramp fast with the 3000 series and it’s one of its best launches ever.

 Datacenter revenue was $1.9 billion, up 162% from a year earlier, while gaming revenues were $2.27 billion, up 37% from a year ago.
 While datacenter was bigger in the previous quarter, Nvidia’s gaming revenue was bigger this time.